SAINT PHILIP NERI CHURCH PARISH CEMETERY

 · Small monument dimensions including base are: 24" to 42" long; 8" to 12" wide; and up to 16" high, may be erected on a single gravesite, with the name(s) of person(s) buried in the plot.

-· The monument and base shall rest upon a concrete foundation.
-The foundation shall extend beyond the perimeter of the base, measuring 2” around all four sides, for a total of 4 inches beyond the perimeter of the base, flush to the ground.
-A monument will have a foundation 4" deep.
+· The monument, with optional base, or and above-ground marker, shall rest upon a concrete foundation whose surface is flush to the ground.
+A marker may be placed flush to the ground in lots 1 through 120, provided the thickness is equal to the thickness requirements stated in X, memorial markers.
+The foundation shall extend beyond the perimeter of the base of the monument with optional base or the marker by 2” on all four sides, for a total of 4 inches beyond the perimeter of the base, and shall be 4 inches in thickness.
 The foundation may not extend into the grave of any other lot-holder.

 The monument should always reflect the names of the deceased as they are buried.
 If the man is buried in the right side grave next to the wife, (Plot C and D below), the husband’s name is on the left of the monument and the wife’s name is on the right of the monument.